dtiesling/flask-muck/README.md

 With Flask-Muck you don't have to worry about the CRUD.

-Flask-Muck is a batteries-included framework for automatically generating RESTful APIs with Create, Read, Update and Delete (CRUD) endpoints in a Flask/SqlAlchemy application stack in as little as 9 lines of code.
+Flask-Muck is a batteries-included declarative framework for automatically generating RESTful APIs with Create, Read, Update and Delete (CRUD) endpoints in a Flask/SqlAlchemy application stack in as little as 9 lines of code.